 Another nice thing about seeing a footwear specialist is that if you have foot issues, that person can help you find brands that will balance out those issues as you run—like bunions, plantar fasciitis, etc. Also, if you have premade insoles you need to use, the footwear specialist can factor that in and still help you find winter running shoes that will meet your needs.

-Q: What do I need to know about winter running shoe weather protection?
+q: What do I need to know about winter running shoe weather protection?

-Depending on where you live and where you plan on running, winter running shoe weather protection is probably something you’re going to need.
+Depending on where you live and where you plan on running, winter running shoes weather protection is probably something you’re going to need.
 During the winter, you’re more likely to encounter snowy and icy conditions, and you’ll want a pair of shoes that can keep your feet warm and dry through this.

-Q: How warm and comfortable do I need my winter running shoes to be?
+q: How warm and comfortable do I need my winter running shoes to be?

 Also, remember, the longer you run, the more your heat warm up themselves, so while you want some warmth to protect you against the cold air outside, you need to factor in the warmth your own body heat will generate as you run, and how much warmth you really need.
 Too much can also make you feel uncomfortable.

-Q: Do I need shoes that will be visible when I run?
+q: Do I need shoes that will be visible when I run?